XaviCanoFerrer/EMG32/README.md

 Sampling frequencies 385 Hz through the serial port and 200 Hz using BT for 1 channel so not enough for sEMG standards Fs = 1kHz.

+It is still usable to measure muscle activity but not for frequency dependant processing or analysis.

 # V1 has a couple of mistakes but it can be fuctional:

 The quad amplifier (LM324) has to be assembled with a 180 degree rotation if not it will be shorted.